 Building on success

 Before the first conservancy was created in 1998, there was only one joint-venture agreement with a community: Damaraland Camp.
-By 2014 there were over 42 agreements, with many different forms and today there are over 60 agreements.
+By 2014 there were over 42 joint-venture tourism agreements, with many different forms and today there are over 60 agreements.

 Some lodges are entirely owned and run by the investor.
 These tend to be large infrastructures.
 They provide employment to conservancy members and a percentage of the profit to the conservancy.